kennette21/kennette21.github.io/projects/culture-blog.md

 # A Presentation

-Here is a presentation I used to explain the concept after my 1 week mini-batch at [The Recurse Center](https://www.recurse.com/)
+Here is a [presentation](https://prezi.com/view/UdC3AOJrShMF5UEw1ohT/) I used to explain the concept after my 1 week mini-batch at [The Recurse Center](https://www.recurse.com/)

-<iframe width="1100" height="800" src="https://prezi.com/view/4m81_rq9pude/embed" webkitallowfullscreen="1" mozallowfullscreen="1" allowfullscreen="1"></iframe>